tikoci/winbox-deb/README.md

-# Debian Package for Mikrotik WinBox
+# Debian Package for MikroTik WinBox

 ## Download and Usage
 The Debian Package (`.deb`) is available under "Releases".
 The `dpkg` tool, running as "root", can be used to install the package using the downloaded file, for example: